Simcoe Market Analysis

 Let’s look at the latest SNLR in to see where we’ve landed and what sort of market we start next month with in Simcoe.

 The first of our three predictive stats is the sales-to-new-listings ratio, or SNLR, which compares the number of sales to the number of new listings coming onto the market.
-In April, Simcoe’s SNLR was 28%, up 2 percentage points from 26% in March.
+In May, Simcoe’s SNLR was 30%, up 2 percentage points from 28% in April.
 That puts Simcoe in a buyer’s market, where new supply is outpacing demand.
-On its own, the SNLR is pointing to some downward pressure on prices heading into May.
+On its own, the SNLR is pointing to some downward pressure on prices heading into June.

 As we turn to active listings, we need to be clear about what that means.
 The number used for active listings is the number of actual, currently for sale properties at the end of the month.
 This number is therefore comprised of the older listings already on the market at the start of the month, plus any new listings that didn’t sell in the month, less any older or new listings that did sell before the end of the month.